Haqquee/Persona-UnrealEngine/README.md

 - Use ```W```, ```A```, ```S```, ```D``` to move the player, and ```Space``` to jump.
 - Hold ```E``` to interact with an NPC that has a Persona.
 - Type text into the chatbox and press enter to chat with the Character.

-## Generative AI Agents Developer Contest by NVIDIA and LangChain
-This project was initially developed for the [Generative AI Agents Developer Contest by NVIDIA and LangChain](https://www.nvidia.com/en-us/ai-data-science/generative-ai/developer-contest-with-langchain/).
-It was a fun project to put together for the contest, however, there are limitations and many improvements are to be made in the future.

 ## Current Limitations and Future Improvements
 - During the time I had to do this project, I tried my best to make the setup as simple as I could, however, it still takes more steps than I would like for it to.
 It may be possible to simplify the steps and write a more cohesive documentation on how to use the Project with Unreal Engine.
 This will also give beginners of Unreal Engine and game development, a better idea on how to use this component.